PyTorchGeoNodes: Enabling Differentiable Shape Programs for 3D Shape Reconstruction: Search Algorithm

+where $\Fl(\PC)$ returns the height of the lowest point in $\PC$, and $\Fl(\Sh(\calP))$ similarly determines the lowest point of shape $\Sh(\calP)$.
+We set weights of individual loss terms to $\lambda_\CD=1, \lambda_\G=0.5, \lambda_\Fl=0.01$ in our experiments.
+Parameters $\calP$ include the object pose in addition to the shape program parameters.
+We initialize the translation based on an initial estimate of the object center which is refined during search.
+We constrain the rotation to be around the vertical axis only.
-We use our PyTorchGeoNodes framework to compute the $D^r_i(\calP)$, $N^r_i(\calP)$, and $\Sh(\calP)$.
-Thanks to this framework, PyTorch can thus compute their derivatives and the derivatives of $\calL$ with respect to the continuous parameters in $\calP$.

-However, some parameters in $\calP$ are discrete, \ie, integers or booleans.
+We use our PyTorchGeoNodes framework to compute $\Sh(\calP)$.
+Thanks to this framework, PyTorch can compute the derivatives of $\Sh(\calP)$ and thus the derivatives of $\calL$ with respect to the continuous parameters in $\calP$.
+However, some parameters in $\calP$ are discrete, i.e., integers or booleans.
 Therefore, we cannot optimize $\calL$ using a simple gradient descent.
 Also, $\calL$ has no special form that we can exploit to optimize it.

-We therefore resort to an approach related to the one in \cite{ainetter2023hocsearch}, which combines stochastic search, more specifically Monte Carlo Tree Search (MCTS), and gradient descent which is enabled by our PyTorchGeoNodes framework.
+To solve this problem, we propose to resort to genetic algorithms to optimize the parameters and combine it with gradient descent to further refine the continuous parameters.